12 Best Hiking Trails near Missoula, MT

 11. Morrell Falls National Recreation Trail

 The increasingly popular hike to Morrell Falls within Lolo National Forest is a 1.5-hour drive from Missoula.
-The route to reach the trailhead diverts from the highway near Seeley Lake, which offers a scenic landscape to enjoy after the hike.
+The route to reach the trailhead diverts from the highway near Seeley Lake, offering a scenic landscape to enjoy after the hike.

 Part of the popularity of Morrell Falls comes from its family-friendly approach.
-The trail spans approximately 2.7-miles with minimal elevation gain.
-And as a popular path, navigating the route is very easy.
+The trail spans approximately 2.7 miles with minimal elevation gain.
+And as a popular path, navigating the worn-in route is very easy.
 The most challenging aspect is often the slippery conditions, especially near the waterfall.

 12. Lolo Peak